 My administration, along with other State, local, and federal authorities, has taken a wide array of actions to mitigate the effects of the pandemic, prevent further spread, and protect against overwhelming our health care resources.
-Despite significant progress, there has been an increase in COVID-19 cases, largely due to the highly contagious Delta variant and the 20% of Coloradans who have yet to get the highly effective, safe vaccine.
+Despite significant progress, there has been an increase in COVID-19 cases, largely due to the highly contagious Delta and Omicron variants and the thirty-three percent of eligible Coloradans (5 years old and older) who have yet to get at least one dose of the highly effective, safe vaccine.
 As a result, the number of persons seeking medical treatment at hospitals may exceed the capacity of any given hospital.
 The State faced this same scenario in November 2020, when I first issued this Executive Order.
 CDPHE may once again need to order hospitals who have reached capacity or are reasonably anticipated to reach capacity during the duration of this Executive Order to cease admitting patients and may also need to transfer patients to a separate facility without first obtaining the individual's or the separate facility's written or informed consent for such transfer.
 The transfer of patients from hospitals that have reached capacity or are reasonably anticipated to reach capacity to other specified care facilities will help to ensure that Coloradans have adequate care as we continue to combat COVID-19 and promote public health and protect the ability of hospitals to serve those with COVID-19 and other conditions.
-This Executive Order is particularly urgent at this moment in the pandemic because statewide hospital capacity is less than 10%.
+This is particularly urgent at this moment in the pandemic, as statewide hospital bed capacity is less than 9% and statewide intensive care unit capacity is less than 8% throughout the state.